Science and technology in the Netherlands

 Science and technology in the Netherlands has an extended history, producing many notable achievements and discoveries in the field.
 It is an important component in the economic and societal development of the Netherlands.
 The Dutch government is a driver of scientific and technological progress with science expenditure passing €4.5 billion every year.

 The Netherlands is a founding member of NATO, the European Commission and its successor, the European Union.
 It is a small, flat country in north-western Europe with 18.5% is covered by water.
 Its eastern border is shared with Germany, southern border with Belgium and western and northern borders with the North Sea.
 The Netherlands is part of the larger Kingdom of the Netherlands (which also includes the countries of Aruba, Curacao and St Maarten as well as the territories of Bonaire, Saba and St Eustasius; all former colonies located in the Caribbean).

 In this article, science is referred to as the ongoing effort to study and understand the natural world, its history and its behaviour using systematic methodology based on evidence.
 Technology is an application of scientific knowledge for practical purposes including processes, tools, skills and materials.
 It is used in collaboration with science as an instrument for solving problems and furthering human abilities.

+The country was ranked the 8th most innovative nation in the world in the 2025 Global Innovation Index.

 Historical overview

 The seventeenth century was a distinguished period for the Dutch with its powerful defence force and internationally accepted currency.
-In this Dutch Golden age, many Dutch scientists (including many migrants) worked to create an intellectual boom.
+In this Dutch Golden age, many Dutch scientists worked to create an intellectual boom.
 Being a major player in global trade, the Netherlands had a particularly broad commercial network.
 International traders and merchants returned with drawings and samples of flora and fauna.
 New data also became accessible.
 These factors prompted scientific research in animals and plants and instigated greater investment in scientific studies.